MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 In this phase, you apply organization-specific settings and apps, and review your on-premises configuration.
 The phase helps you customize any features specific to your organization.
 Notice the various components of macOS.
 There are sections for each of the following areas:

 - Apps
-- Dock, notifications, preference files & custom policies, and wallpaper device configuration
+- Device configuration for the dock, notifications, preference files & custom policies, and wallpaper
-- Device name ??
-This doesn't have any text write-up. ??
+- Device name
 - Certificates
 - Wi-Fi

 ### Apps

-✅ Add apps to Intune
+✅ Add more apps to Intune

-??
-Adding apps is also listed in phase 1.
-Are they needed in both places? ??
+In [Phase 1 - Set up your environment](#phase-1---set-up-your-environment), you added some apps that the devices must have.
+In this step, add other apps that can enhance the end user experience or productivity.

 - **Line of business (LOB) apps**

   In Intune, you can deploy LOB apps using the following options:

   - [Add the app package (`.pkg`) to Intune, and use Intune policy to deploy the app](../../intune/apps/lob-apps-macos.md).
   - [Add the app package (`.pkg`) to Intune, and use a shell script to deploy the app](../../intune/apps/macos-unmanaged-pkg.md).
-This feature uses the Intune Management Extension and can deploy unsigned packages & packages without a payload.
+This feature uses the Intune Management Extension.
+It can deploy unsigned packages and packages without a payload.
   - [Add the app disk image (`.dmg`) to Intune, and use Intune policy to deploy the app](../../intune/apps/lob-apps-macos-dmg.md)
   - [Apps licensed with Apple's Volume Purchase Plan (VPP) and use Intune policy to deploy the app](../../intune/apps/vpp-apps-ios.md)